 Once you’re happy with all the choices you have made for your character, you should submit it to the Event Team for approval using our player database.
 The Event Team will notify you by email when your character has been approved, and then they will be ready to play!

-If you are stuck for ideas for a character, you can take a look at these sample starting character templates
+If you are stuck for ideas for a character, you can take a look at the sample starting character templates we have provided here.

 The power of the Five Oaths means that the gallóglaigh are constantly increasing in power and acumen.
 For each event you attend with your character, your character will earn 1 XP which can be used to purchase an additional Feat.
 Your character will need to meet any requirements for a new Feat that they take.